KittyGiraudel/site/_posts/2013-07-15-understanding-sass-lists.md

 **You can ommit parentheses** (as you can guess from the previous example).
 You can define a non-empty list without any parentheses if you feel so.
 This is because -contrarily to what most people think- [parentheses are not what create lists](https://github.com/nex3/sass/issues/837#issuecomment-20429965) in Sass (except when empty); it is the delimiter (see below).
 Braces are a just a grouping mecanism.

+{% info %}
-_Note: This is the theory.
+This is the theory.
 I’ve noticed braces are not just a grouping mecanism.
 When manipulating matrices (4/5+ levels of nesting), braces are definitely not optional.
 This is too complicated for today though, we’ll dig into this in another blog post._

-> Manipulating 5+ nested lists is a pain in the ass.
+{% endinfo %}

 ```scss
 $list: 'item-1', 'item-2', 'item-3';